 Through the years, many changes have occurred.
 In 1980, Richmond State Hospital was certified for Medicare/Medicaid patients and, in 1986, the Joint Commission for Accreditation of Healthcare Organizations accredited the hospital.

 To better serve the patients who require continued treatment the hospital has programs geared to the needs of individuals with persistent and severe mental disorders and the older person with mental illness.
 Richmond State Hospital provides services to patients from the Community Mental Health Centers in East Central and Northeast Indiana.
 Many patients come from larger urban settings, but many of the patients continue to be from small rural communities.

 Two of the newer buildings that comprise Richmond State Hospital are the 192-bed Residential Treatment Center and the food Preparation Center.
 Both were completed in 1991. all of the hospital building are on a 120-acre campus that has been developed into a park-like setting with beautiful trees, shrubs, copious flower beds and a pond.

 In 2001 work was completed on the CTC complex.
 Nestled in front of the existing RTC building, CTC (Continued Treatment Center) brought together our Lab, Pharmacy and Dental Clinic in one centralized state of the art location.
 In addition CTC houses our social club, gymnasium, crafts area and classrooms dedicated to Recovery and Rehabilitation curriculums.
 CTC also serves as a regional training site with our spacious training center.

-After more than 100 years of providing mental health services, Richmond State Hospital continues the commitment to meet the needs of our changing population.
+After just over 125 years of providing mental health services, Richmond State Hospital continues the commitment to meet the needs of our changing population.
 The primary goal of the hospital continues to be to plan for and, in cooperation with other care providers, develop and deliver a comprehensive and integrated system of mental health services of superior quality.